How to Compare Patent Prosecution Performances

 With an effective way of determining USPTO examiner difficulty levels, the opportunity to evaluate the performance of patent practitioners presents itself.
 A measure of examiner difficulty levels produces a better understanding of how patent prosecution is likely to proceed against a specific patent practitioner.
 PatentAdvisor compares the actual performance of each patent application against its expected performance, and the performance is then scored based on how far it exceeds or falls below expectations.
 The scores of all the patent applications prosecuted by a patent practitioner are then combined to produce their Efficiency Score™—the best basis for comparing the performances of patent practitioners.

-Without PatentAdvisor ETA and Efficiency Score metrics comparing patent practitioners can be like comparing apples to oranges.
+Without PatentAdvisor ETA and Efficiency Score metrics to compare patent prosecution performances it can be like comparing apples to oranges.
 PatentAdvisor proprietary algorithms and patent metrics help users evaluate examiner difficulties and performances against individual USPTO patent examiners.
 With objective measures of success in patent prosecution, patent practitioners can better evaluate their performances against those of competing practitioners, helping them to better present themselves and win over prospective patent clients.